-Since the opening of Wynn Macau and Wynn Palace on 6 September 2006 and 22 August 2016, respectively, we have generally funded our working capital and recurring expenses as well as capital expenditures from cash flow from operations and cash on hand.
+Since the opening of Wynn Macau and Wynn Palace on 6 September 2006 and 22 August 2016, respectively, we have generally funded our working capital and recurring expenses as well as capital expenditures from cash flow from operations, cash on hand and availability under our credit facilities.

-Our cash balances as at 31 December 2017 were approximately HK\$5.24 billion.
-This cash is available for operations, new development activities, enhancements to our properties, debt service and retirement, and general corporate purposes.
+Our cash balances as at 31 December 2018 were approximately HK\$9.53 billion.
+This cash is available for operations, new development activities, enhancements to our operating properties, debt service and retirement, and general corporate purposes.

-On 30 September 2015, WRM expanded the availability of borrowings under its senior secured bank facility to approximately HK\$23.82 billion consisting of an approximately HK\$17.97 billion fully funded senior secured term loan facility and an approximately HK\$5.85 billion senior secured revolving credit facility.
-WRM also has the ability to upsize the total senior secured facilities by approximately an additional HK\$7.80 billion equivalent (US\$1.00 billion) pursuant to the terms and provisions of the agreement for the Wynn Macau Credit Facilities.
-As at 31 December 2017, the Group had approximately HK\$5.85 billion of available borrowing capacity under the Wynn Macau Credit Facilities.
+On 21 December 2018, WRM's senior secured bank facilities were amended to, among other things, extend the maturity dates of the senior secured term and revolving facilities.
+The availability of borrowings under WRM's amended senior secured bank facilities remain as HK\$23.84 billion equivalent, consisting of an approximately HK\$17.99 billion fully funded senior secured term loan and an approximately HK\$5.85 billion senior secured revolving credit facility.
+As at 31 December 2018, the Group had approximately HK\$969.4 million of available borrowing capacity under the Wynn Macau Credit Facilities.